 Associate Professor of Art

-Jacinda Russell is a conceptual artist who transforms objects into self-portraits, representations of place, and symbols of fixation.
-She works primarily in the mediums of photography, installation, sculpture, and bookmaking.
-Her artwork has been exhibited at the Phoenix Art Museum, Atlanta Contemporary Art Center, Texas Gallery, Houston Center for Photography, and the Amundsen-Scott South Pole Station.
-In 2017, she was awarded the Photographic Arts Council / Los Angeles Research Fellowship at the Center for Creative Photography.
+As a conceptual artist with a longstanding interest in edges, borders, and topographical extremes, Jacinda Russell has examined the impacts of human-accelerated climate change in the polar regions since 2017.
+She works primarily in the mediums of photography, sculpture, installation, and bookmaking.
+Her artwork has been exhibited at numerous locations nationally and internationally including the southernmost place on earth, the Amundsen-Scott South Pole Station.
+In 2019 and 2022, she was awarded the DeHaan Artist of Distinction Award through the Arts Council of Indianapolis.
 Born in Idaho, she received her BFA from Boise State University in Studio Art and her MFA from the University of Arizona.

 Visit Jacinda's website.